cats-toy/vulmanage/README.md

 # Vulnerability Management
   * Vulnerability management project within a homelab
+  * Simulated attacks on exposed hosts and followed protocol to deal with the attacks.

 <h1 align='center'>Overview</h1>
 Using a homelab made in VirtualBox, I've set up a vulnerability scanner, Nessus, and an EDR solution, LimaCharlie, which also operates as a SIEM.